With nutrition, there can be health. With health there can be enterprise and education.

 Love Support Unite has helped the community to secure 10 acres of farm land, trained its teachers in permaculture and provided the first year of seeds and farm inputs.
 The school is now feeding an average of 400 meals per day.
 That’s 65,060 meals to date.
 Since October 2020 the school manages this program.

 The school feeds the children from its own land, the children learn new farming techniques in the outdoor classroom.
 The attendance is stable as children attend school to receive food, nutrition, and education.
 We are working alongside ‘Malawi Schools Permaculture Club’ to keep up to date on training, they provide teacher training and syllabus to get children learning outside.
 We trained community members at Kusamala institute of permaculture.
 With huge thanks to Beating Heart.
 LSU now fund a permaculture manager at Africa Visions vocational centre ‘Sams village’ with the aim the sustainable feeding program will start at another school in 2021.

 - 65.060 meals served

 During the ‘hungry season’, some children may eat as little as 1 meal in 3 days.
 Many children are engaged in hard labor to earn food rather than attend school.

-We work with Malawi Permaculture In Schools Club to equip learners with the permaculture lessons.
+We have worked with Malawi Permaculture In Schools Club to equip learners with the permaculture lessons.
 They learn new techniques in both the classroom and the field to provide food for their families in the future.
-The Club aims to train teachers in nutrition and turn school grounds into permaculture food gardens and with outside classrooms with the children.
+The Club aims to train teachers in nutrition and turn school grounds into permaculture food gardens and with outside classroom ss with the children.

 - 2 Permaculture Teachers Trained